arnavlavan/Rhythmic-Complexity-from-Audio/readme.md

 7. High cross-correlation values are suggested to represent a low level of rhythmic complexity, and vice versa - low cross-correlation values are suggested to represent a high level of rhythmic complexity.

 ## Prerequisites
-Python (version 3.6+)
+Python (version 3.6+),
-Ptyhon packages: librosa, numpy, matplotlib
+Python packages: librosa, numpy, matplotlib

 ## Getting Started
 get_onsets.py is currently the main code file.
 Place the audio files (mp3 format) you wish to examine in the 'data/mp3/' folder, and run the code.
 For each audio file, a data output pickle files is created in the 'data/pkl/' folder, and the onsets-CC graphs are created in the 'data/img/' folder.